weavejester/ring-anti-forgery/README.md

 Copyright © 2013 James Reeves

-Distributed under the MIT License.
+Distributed under the MIT License, the same as Ring.